JhonatanIT/example-flutter-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Generate artefact
+Run the following codes depending on the OS:
+ - Android

+        flutter build apk --split-per-abi

+## Install an APK on a device

+    flutter build apk
+    flutter install